yogurt-shadow/ClauseSMT_ASE2025/README.md

-# Artefact of "ClauseSMT: Clause Level NLSAT for Nonlinear Real Arithmetic"
+# Artefact of "Improving NLSAT for Nonlinear Real Arithmetic"

-Author: Zhonghan Wang (wangzh@ios.ac.cn)

 ## Structure of the Artefact
 1. **binary_solvers:** The pre-compiled binary files of different versions of our solver and other existing solvers.